-Surprisingly, many people are not aware that food scraps are actually good sources of vitamins, minerals and other nutrients.
+Surprisingly, many people are not aware that food scraps are actually good sources of vitamins, minerals, and other nutrients.
 These provide nutrients to the soil and carry minerals to the plants planted in the soil.
 Composting from kitchen waste may seem like a daunting task, but it is actually very easy.
-So, in this post, we will discuss all the important points to make compost at home from kitchen waste.
+So, in this post, we will discuss all the important points to making compost at home from kitchen waste.

 Ingredients required for making Kitchen Compost: First, choose carbon-rich (dry materials) and nitrogen-rich (green materials) waste materials from kitchen waste to make compost.

-I. Brown Material - This include carbon-rich dry material such as:
+This includes carbon-rich dry materials such as:

-1. Dry Leaves – Dry leaves have carbon which helps in the process of decomposition.
+- Dry Leaves – Dry leaves have carbon which helps in the process of decomposition.
 It also helps in soaking the water released by other components.

-2. Compost – You can use vermicompost but avoid using mustard cake (sarso ki khali) and banana peel.
+- Compost – You can use vermicompost but avoid using mustard cake (sarso ki khali) and banana peel.

-II.
-Green Material - Waste from the kitchen or kitchen garbage is called green material.
+Waste from the kitchen or kitchen garbage is called green material.

 1. What can we add?

-Peels of fruits and vegetables.
+- Peels of fruits and vegetables.

-Rotten fruits and vegetables.
+- Rotten fruits and vegetables.

 2. What we should not add?